ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2020.11/+article.md

 I really couldn't have said it better.
 This isn't exclusive to new developers, but really anyone working with a team or encountering any codebase.

-> Code isn’t everything, but it is an important work output.
+> Code isn't everything, but it is an important work output.
 Whenever you touch it, you should strive to leave it in a better place that it was before you did so.

 Of course, whenever I encounter anything related to programming like this, I always feel like this isn't exclusive to software engineers as well, but when we really get the idea behind it, we could virtually apply it to anything in our life and improve ourselves.
 This is also one of it.